invesalius/gsoc/gsoc_2024_ideas.md

 **Requirements**: Computer with Windows, Linux or Mac OS installed.
 A source code editor, Python language and InVesalius libraries dependencies.
 Good background in GUI.

 **Deliverables**:
-- Windows with progress bars for the functionalities specified in the referenced issues.
+- Windows with progress bar for the functionalities specified in the referenced issues (references).

 **Programming Languages**: Python